tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 These terms and conditions are available at all times using the client software.
 The Provider reserves the right to modify the terms and conditions of this
-agreement at any time, with changes being effective immediately upon publication.
+agreement at any time, with changes being effective on written agreement of the parties.
-Continued use of the ZFM system by the Customer following modifications signifies acceptance of the amended terms and conditions.

 ## Governing Law and Jurisdiction: